agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 {% include lead_image.html %}

-I started looking for a job this year, in the [middle of a pandemic][covid], because Intuit cut my old position in COVID-related layoffs.
-I spent the last three months preparing for interviews and interviewing.
+I started looking for a job this year, in the [middle of a pandemic][covid], because Intuit cut my old position as part of COVID-related layoffs.
+Consequently, I spent the last three months preparing for and participating in job interviews.

 [covid]: https://en.wikipedia.org/wiki/COVID-19_pandemic

-The interview process was different from when I first interviewed as a young data scientist right out of [Insight][insight], and even different from when I interviewed last in 2017\.
-Here is what I observed.
+The interview process was different from when I first interviewed as a young data scientist right out of [Insight][insight], and even different from my more recent interview experiences in 2017.

 [insight]: {% post_url 2018-08-21-should_i_go_to_insight %}

 ## Observations

 All of the interviews this year followed [the structure I outlined in my post on not wasting a candidate's time][interviews], which I appreciated.
-That structure is:
+To summarize, that structure is:

 [interviews]: {% post_url 2017-09-18-interviews-respect-time %}

 - **Prescreen**: A resume or recruiter screen of the candidate, often offline.
-- **Technical Screen**: A call with a team member or a take home assignment to assess the candidate's technical skills.
+- **Technical Screen**: Either a call with a team member or a take-home assignment to assess the candidate's technical skills.
-- **On-site Interview Loop**: An all day interview with multiple team members and the hiring manager.
+- **On-site Interview Loop**: An all-day interview with multiple team members and the hiring manager.

-Although all the companies structured the interviews well, several failed at communicating and scheduling.
+Although all of the companies structured the interviews well, several failed at communicating and scheduling.
 Some took an entire month to convey feedback from an interview step.